sarnold/yaml-tools/README.rst

 SBOM and license info
 =====================

-This project is now compliant with the REUSE Specification Version 3.3, so the corresponding license information for all files can be found in the ``REUSE.toml`` configuration file with license text(s) in the ``LICENSES/`` folder.
+This project is now compliant with the REUSE Specification Version 3.3, and the corresponding license information for all files can be found in the ``REUSE.toml`` configuration file with license text(s) in the ``LICENSES/`` folder.

 Related metadata can be (re)generated with the following tools and command examples.

 * reuse-tool_ - REUSE_ compliance linting and sdist (source files) SBOM generation
 * sbom4python_ - generate SBOM with full dependency chain